Reading Old Cemetery: History

 The cemetery itself, and within it the entrance lodges and the Sarcophagus Monument, are all Grade II listed buildings.

 Chapels

 The cemetery originally included two chapels, one for Anglicans and one for Dissenters.
 Burials were also divided between the Anglican consecrated ground and the Dissenters' non-consecrated ground and a small wall marked the boundary between the two.

 Extension

 The cemetery was extended at its far end in the early 20th century and taken over by Reading Borough Council in 1959.
-Occasional burials still take place there in plots purchased by families years ago.
+Occasional burials still take place in plots purchased by families years ago.
 There are 18,327 grave spaces covering 11.5 acre.